ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 # Function composition

+What does it mean to "compose functions"?
+If we think of a function as a machine on a factory floor, feeding the output of one (_g_, say)  into the input of the next (which we can call _f_) is a form of composition.
+This of course only works if the _f_ is designed to work on the outputs of _g_ (you wouldn't plug a grinder to an Easter egg packaging machine, for example)

 Here is a nested function application pattern, and below it the type signature of the corresponding library function:

 {% highlight haskell %}